snoblucha/Kohana-Google-Maps-Module/README.md

 Yes, it's that easy ;)

 ## Javascript access

 In javascript the gmaps variable is created.
-It is javascript object.
-Each map instance is accessible by gmap[instance_name].
+It is javascript object see `views/gmap_enable.php`.
+Each map instance is accessible in javascript by gmaps[instance_name].

 ###Javascript constructor

     function Gmap(options){

         this.options = options;
         this.polyline_coords = {};